 Within seven calendar days of receiving the Superintendent's response, you can appeal to the CORC.
-The appeal will follow the procedure described in Part E(1)(d) of this chapter.
+The appeal will follow the procedure described in Part E(1)(d) ("Appealing to the CORC") of this chapter.

-2. Directive 4002: The Inmate Liaison Committee
+3. Directive 4002: The Incarcerated Liaison Committee

-The superintendent in your facility must establish an Inmate Liaison Committee ("ILC").
-This committee's goal is to provide effective communication between incarcerated people and the administration, and to promote the accurate distribution and exchange of information.
+The superintendent in your facility must establish an Incarcerated Liaison Committee ("ILC").
+140 This committee's goal is to provide effective communication between incarcerated people and the administration, and to promote the accurate distribution and exchange of information.
 The ILC must discuss the incarcerated people's general welfare with prison officials.
 This includes, for example, suggestions from incarcerated people on facility operations.
 These discussions may not relate to specific problems of individual incarcerated people.
 The superintendent and Facility Executive Team will meet with the ILC monthly, and informal discussions should occur consistently.